albertkun/ucladataguides/working_with_data/data_portal.rst

 6. In the Data set page, you can view information about the data, such as column names, source of the data, etc.

-7. After familiarizing yourself with the data set, click on “View Data” ..
+7. After familiarizing yourself with the data set, click on “View Data”.
+..

    |dp_image4|